Prepare data for analysis

 Explore the scene

-1. In the lower-left corner of the 3D view, click Show full control to see the expanded version of the 3D navigation controls.
+- In the lower-left corner of the 3D view, click the Show full control button to see the expanded version of the 3D navigation controls.

 When the ring is horizontal, you see the scene as though you were standing on the surface.

-You can also navigate by clicking and dragging on the scene.
+You can also navigate by clicking and dragging the scene.

-4. Right-click the Construction_Hazards layer and click Zoom To Layer.
+- Right-click the Construction_Hazards layer and choose Zoom To Layer.

-5. Use the 3D navigation controls to view hazards from the surface.
+- Use the 3D navigation controls to view the hazards.

 You can find more tutorials in the tutorial gallery.